-Protected PII is the most sensitive information that you may encounter in the course of your grant work, and it is important that it stays protected.
-Grantees are required to protect PII when transmitting information, but are also required to protect PII and sensitive information when collecting, storing and/or disposing of information as well.
+Protected PII is the most sensitive information that you may encounter during your grant work, and it is important that it stays protected.
+Grantees are required to protect PII when transmitting information but are also required to protect PII and sensitive information when collecting, storing and/or disposing of information as well.